SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/numeric/sign.rst

 SIGN
 ****

-The ``SIGN`` function takes a single argument, which can be any numeric data type such as INTEGER, FLOAT, or DECIMAL, and returns an ``INT`` value of -1, 0, or 1, depending on the sign of the input argument.
+The ``SIGN`` function takes a single argument, which can be any numeric data type such as INTEGER, FLOAT, or DECIMAL, and returns a value of -1, 0, or 1, depending on the sign of the input argument.